-NAME SUBJECT(S) TAUGHT: CRITERIA Effectiveness in the Effectiveness in esta supervisors, studen Effectiveness in ma specialization. criteria to be used in evaluation shall include but not be limited to the following: 1.
-Effectiveness in the performance of the tasks delineated in the appropriate position description.
-2. Effectiveness in establishing and maintaining positive professional relationships with colleagues, supervisors, students, and the community.
-3. Effectiveness in maintaining a current competence in the particular discipline or field of specialization.
-4. Adherence to policies, procedures, and regulations of the college and the Virginia Community Performance evaluations sh GOOD, or EXCELLENT, as all include a summary rating of UNSATISFAC s defined below: TORY, FAIR, GOOD, VERY UNSATISFACTORY - fails to meet performance standards FAIR - marginally meets performance standard ls GOOD - performs satisfactorily, meeting perform ance standards VERY GOOD - clearly exceeds performance standards EXCELLENT consistently delivers outstanding performance standards mance, substantially exceeding s, and definitions for evaluation, the above fac For 2019-20 ulty member received an overall (year) ed received a completed copy of this form. ed prepared his/her own reaction to the rating Rating Prepared By: Supervisor Date Signature Faculty Member S NOT INDICATE THAT YOU AGREE WITH Date THE EVALUATION) Signature Director/Coordinator Date Signature Division Dean Date SignatureVic e President of Instruction Date
+NAME SUBJECT(S) TAUGHT: CRITERIA Effectiveness in the Effectiveness in esta supervisors, student Effectiveness in ma specialization. aluation shall include but not be limited to the performance of the tasks delineated in the appablishing and maintaining positive professional its, and the community.
+Intaining a current competence in the particula es, procedures, and regulations of the college and the oropriate position description.
+I relationships with colleagues, r discipline or field of Performance evaluations sh all include a summary rating of UNSATISFAC defined below: TORY, FAIR, GOOD, VERY UNSATISFACTORY - fails to meet performance standards FAIR - marginally meets performance standard S GOOD - performs satisfactorily, meeting performs ance standards VERY GOOD - clearly exceeds performance standards EXCELLENT consistently delivers outstanding performance standards nance, substantially exceeding s, and definitions for evaluation, the above fact ulty member received an overall (year) ed received a completed copy of this form. ed prepared his/her own reaction to the rating.
+YESNO Rating Prepared By: Supervisor Date Signature Faculty Member Date YOUR SIGNATURE DOES S NOT INDICATE THAT YOU AGREE WITH 1 THE EVALUATION) Signature Director/Coordinator Date Signature Division Dean Date SignatureVic e President of Instruction